How to Play Poker: A Beginner’s Guide to Poker Rules

 A standard poker tournament payout structure will award prizes to the top 10-20% of players, and the best online poker tournaments have some huge guarantees..
 There are two main reasons tourneys are better when you’re learning how to play poker:

-- Fair fight.
+• Fair fight.
 Every player starts with the same number of chips.
-This is different to cash games, where one player will usually have more money than the other.
+This is different from cash games, where one player will usually have more money than the other.

 Cash Games